jabrythehutt/fs-s3/README.md

 Copying and deleting multiple files just requires too much boilerplate code and existing efforts (such as [node-s3-client](https://github.com/andrewrk/node-s3-client)) have either been abandoned, do not support promises or only work for Node.

-If you like promises (not the Donald Trump variety, but the ES6y ones that tend to get resolved) then this could be yet another S3 wrapper for you.
+If you like promises then this could be yet another S3 wrapper for you.

 ## Usage